Thailand extends ban on passenger flights until end-April | Malay Mail

-BANGKOK, April 15 — Thailand has extended a ban on incoming passenger flights until the end of April in a bid to curb the coronavirus outbreak, the country’s aviation body said on Wednesday.
+BANGKOK, April 15 — Thailand has extended a ban on incoming passenger flights until the end of April in a bid to curb the coronavirus outbreak, the country's aviation body said today.

 The ban was first introduced on April 4, and the Civil Aviation Authority of Thailand has already extended it in once until April 18.